java-wanted/jupik/08-multithreading/MULTITHREADING.md

 - Fill each of them with number from 0 to 1000000 in a dedicated task.

 - Check the size of collections.

+When several tasks are started with the operation *start* sequentially, the order the tasks will be start is not determined.

+Solve the following issue:

+- Create three tasks, each one prints a specific number

+- Serialise tasks to print numbers one, two and three in order